percona/everest-doc/docs/install/uninstallEverest.md

 !!! note alert alert-primary "Warning"
-  Performing these actions will remove all database clusters and data from the Kubernetes cluster
+  Performing these actions will remove all database clusters and data from the Kubernetes cluster Please validate before deleting any CRD as deleting the CRD will break the dependent custom resources (if any) present on the cluster

 To uninstall Everest:
 {.power-number}